Laws & Rules

 1. License.
 An operator's license is not required for the operation of an ATV, except as required by Title 29-A.

 2. Training.
-A person 10 years of age or older but under 16 years of age must successfully complete a training program, with that person's parent or guardian approved by the department prior to operating an ATV except on:
+A person 10 years of age or older but under 16 years of age must successfully complete a training program approved by the department prior to operating an ATV except on:

 A. Land on which that person is domiciled;